bitcraze/crazyflie-firmware/docs/functional-areas/lighthouse/limitations.md

 page_id: lh_limitations
 ---

-The lighthouse deck is released in early access which means that there is a couple of limitation you should be aware of:

-* Since the deck only has horizontal sensors, the angle at which the base-stations are seen cannot be too shallow.
+One limitation of the lighthouse deck is that since the deck only has horizontal sensors, the angle at which the base-stations are seen cannot be too shallow.
 This means that you should fly at least 40cm bellow the base-stations and that the base-stations should be placed above the flight space.
-This is a hardware limitation of the current deck.

 ## State of the base station V2 support